-The financial statements were later adjusted and presented to the auditor for review.
-(Annex-III Statement of Cash flow pg.11).
+The financial statements were later adjusted and presented to the auditor for review

 - 1. The opening balance of Kshs.69, 355,058 was at variance with the cash at the end of the previous period of Kshs.913, 355,058. - 2.
 There was also an unexplained item described as adjustment during the year of Kshs, 312,351,715.
 This was occasioned by misposting in accounts receivables and payables. - 3.
 The matter remains unresolved.